Follow us on Facebook Follow us on Twitter Follow us on Twitter

 Women Sportbike Riders Vs. Women Cruiser Riders

-What's the attraction to those racy machines?
+What's the attraction to those racy, go-fast machines?

-By Rachael Westfall
+By Rachael Maltbie

 People always wonder why I choose to ride a sportbike.
 They ask, “Aren’t you afraid of what might happen?”
 My guess is they assume youth is the reason I’m so willing to drag a knee through a corner at more than 100 mph on a motorcycle I’ll probably never master.
 After all, the Insurance Institute for Highway Safety says the median age of sportbike riders is 29.
 Had I not seen so many men and women with gray hair doing the same thing alongside me, I’d be forced to agree with this statistic.